louisccc/louisccc.github.io/_pages/research.md

 author_profile: true
 ---

-My research interest lie on Machine Learning on Graphs and its Applications.
+My research interest lie on Machine Learning on Graphs for Embedded Software and Hardware.
+Graphs naturally exist in a wide range of real-world scenarios sucha as social graph in social media networks, user-interest graph in electronic commerce area.
+Unlike images, audios and texts which have a clear grid architecture, graphs are non-euclidean data that has irregular structures, making it hard to generalize some basica mathematical operations to graphs.
+As a result, how to utilize deep learning approaches for graph data has attracted a considerable research attention in the past few years.
 Few directions that I am working on are listed as follows:

 #### Research Direction 1: Modeling Scientific Papers with Knowledge Graph Embedding Methods